Common Issues Musicians Face in the Industry

 Review Not Published

 Being told that a review of your album or band that was supposed to appear in print or online has been dropped is frustrating.
 This often occurs and isn't personal.
 Although a writer may say that a review will appear, they do not have the final say, as it may be dropped by an editor.

-Getting bumped for bigger stories is part of the game, but you can make things better by following up.
-Put a call into your contact at the publication to find out what happened.
-See if you can get them to run it in the next issue instead.
-If you made a big deal about the review beforehand on your website or if your distributor has been using news of the review to promote your album, touch base with everyone to let them know what happened and when the review will resurface.
+Having your review replaced by a bigger story is common, so be prepared to be proactive and follow up.
+Call your contact at the publication to find out what happened and ask if they can run your review in the next issue.
+If your upcoming review was announced on your website or by your distributor to promote your album, touch base with everyone to let them know what happened and when the review will resurface.

-In most instances, there isn't much you can do to guarantee a review will be published, but you can perfect your press game and build a personal relationship with the writers who are into your music.
-These articles can help
+In most instances, there's no guarantee a review will be published, but you can perfect your press skills and build a personal relationship with the writers who are fans of your music.

 Few things are as disheartening as playing to an empty room on the night of a gig.
-There may be finger pointing, but the bottom line is you can't force people to come to your show.
+There may be reasons to account for the low turnout, but the bottom line is you can't force people to come to your show.

 Do your best to turn a negative into a positive.
 Be gracious to everyone involved with the show so you will be welcomed back to the venue in the future.
 There's no guarantee that the crowds will pound down the door next time, but you can take steps to build buzz for that next show.

 When starting out, bands are often working with promoters who may be inexperienced and just put on shows for fun.
 When dealing with promoters who don't put on shows professionally, there is always a chance that they will have to cancel your gig and may not let you know until the last minute.

 Prepare for the inevitable canceled show, and move forward.
 Even if things don't go as planned, remember to be polite and gracious with everyone, as you may need their help in the future.